AbidHasan95/projectBingo/README.md

 **Instructions**

 *Ensure that python 3 is installed before proceeding further*

 * Windows 10
-  1. Complete the setup by installing the necessary packages
+  1. Complete the setup by installing the necessary packages.
-  2. Double-click the *script.bat* file to update the wallpaper with the current Bing picture of the day
+  2. Double-click the *script.bat* file to update the wallpaper with the current Bing picture of the day.
-  3. Keep a shortcut of the *script.py* file in desktop for easy accessibility
+  3. Keep a shortcut of the *script.py* file in desktop for easy accessibility.

 * Linux
   1. Make sure the *main.py* file is executable